Understanding Evaluations in PySpur

 Why Evaluate?

 Without evaluation, it’s difficult to know if your AI systems are performing as expected.
-Evaluations help you:
+Evaluations help you:- Verify accuracy: Ensure your workflows produce correct answers

 - Track improvement: Measure progress as you refine your workflows